-Council has managed to maintain affordable rate increases which will also provide a more sustainable funding base through increasing renewal expenditure.
+If adopted, Council will have managed to maintain affordable rate increases which will also provide a more sustainable funding base through increasing renewal expenditure.
 This means financial resilience is increased and debt is steadily retired over the 10-year period.
-The step change for water in the first year is required to maintain and renew our existing network.
-An increase in debt is required to fund growth projects in 2028 relating to construction of Cove Road and increased capacity at the Mangawhai Wastewater Plant.
+The steep change for water in the first year is required to maintain and renew our existing network.
+An increase in debt is required to fund growth projects in 2028 relating to the construction of Cove Road and increased capacity at the Mangawhai Wastewater Plant.